 Serena was replaced by Tersetto prior to War Tears.

 This happened to become the band's last album for seven years before the act reformed with Sozzi - who at the time was 22 years old - in tow.
 The Etruscan Prophecy was reissued in 2002 by Comet Records.
 Symbols emerged six years later.
 Longhi was now on keyboards.
 A live video was issued in 2010, which also became a live CD in 2012.
+Dark Quarterer XXV Anniversary was a reworked version of the band’s debut from 2012.

 DARK QUARTERER - VIOLENCE - ANDROMEDA RELICS